 - The rash does not have to be circular

-- The rash can become very large (40cm across) with diffuse edges
+- The rash can become very large (40cm across) with fading or patchy edges

 - There can be many rashes, not just one

 - The rash is not necessarily at the site of the tick bite

 - In UK studies around 1 in 3 of people did not see a rash, but the number who notice it may increase with increased publicity and awareness.

 Immediately after an attached tick has been removed from the skin, the site of the bite will continue to be a little red, perhaps for a few days – this is not in itself an indication of Lyme disease.
 The EM usually develops about 14 days after the bite, but it can be sooner or later.

 Acrodermatitis Chronica Atrophicans (ACA)

 This is an uncommon, bluish-red discolouration and swelling, on the surfaces of legs and arms, that develops several years after infection.
-It takes a chronically progressive course and finally leads to a widespread atrophy of the skin in the area which has been described as “cigarette paper- like wrinkling of the skin”.
+It takes a chronically progressive course and finally leads to a widespread atrophy (wasting) of the skin in the area which has been described as “cigarette paper- like wrinkling of the skin”.

 With ACA there is often associated peripheral neuropathy.